TraceFantome/aegis-onsit/README.md

 # aegis-onsit
-ublic OSINT framework for corporate transparency using OpenCorporates
+Public OSINT framework for corporate transparency using OpenCorporates